vovkos/jancy/README.rst

 Design Principles
 -----------------

-* Statically typed C-family scripting language aimed at IO and UI
+* Statically typed C-family scripting language for IO and UI domains

 	Python is *the* scripting language of hackers.
-I hope Jancy will become the scripting language of those hackers who prefer to *stay closer to C*.
+I hope Jancy will one day become the scripting language of those hackers who prefer to *stay closer to C*.

 * High level of ABI and source compatibility with C